ijhoskins/code_along/README.md

 ## Additional resources

-Read the samtools docs and the SAM format specification for more detailed information.
-The use of BAM files is encouraged to limit hard drive real estate.
+Read the [samtools docs](http://samtools.sourceforge.net) and the [SAM format specification](https://samtools.github.io/hts-specs/SAMv1.pdf) for more detailed information.

+The use of BAM files is encouraged to limit the use of your file space.

 ### End-to-end analysis workflows